 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\boxtimes$
+Yes \square No \boxtimes

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes $\Box$ No $\boxtimes$
+Yes □ No ⊠

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes $\boxtimes$ No $\square$
+Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K ( $\S$ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Non-Accelerated Filer (Do not check if a smaller reporting company) Accelerated Filer ⊠ Small Reporting Company □ Emerging Growth Company ⊠
+Indicate by check mark whether the registrant has submitted electronically any, every Interactive Data File required to be submitted and posted pursuant of this chapter) during the preceding 12 months (or for such shorter period and post such files). to Rule 405 of Regulation S-T (§232.405 Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 2 chapter) is not contained herein, and will not be contained, to the best of re or information statements incorporated by reference in Part III of this Form K. □ gistrant's knowledge, in definitive proxy Indicate by check mark whether the registrant is a large accelerated filer, an a smaller reporting company or an emerging growth company.
+See the "accelerated filer," "smaller reporting company," and "emerging growth contact. definitions of "large accelerated filer," Large Accelerated Filer □ Accelerated Filer ⊠ Non-Accelerated Filer □ Small Reporting Company □ (Do not check if a smaller reporting company) Emerging Growth Company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\boxtimes$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂
+Yes \square No \boxtimes